NCLT asks DHFL lenders to consider Wadhawan's settlement offer

-New Delhi, May 19 (IANS) In a major turn of events in the resolution of DHFL, the National Company Law Tribunal (NCLT) has asked its lenders to consider the settlement offer of former promoter Kapil Wadhawan.
+New Delhi: In a major turn of events in the resolution of DHFL, the National Company Law Tribunal (NCLT) has asked its lenders to consider the s ettlement offer of former promoter Kapil Wadhawan.

 The tribunal has given the committee of creditors a period of 10 days to consider his offer and come back to the court with its decision by May 31, sources said.